-Commissions and fees were paid to the placement agent in connection with the private placement.
-In addition, all of the above sales were made in reliance on either Section 4(2) of the Securities Act of 1933, as amended, as transactions by an issuer not involving any public offering or Regulation D of the Securities Act.
-In all such transactions, certain inquiries were made by BioSante to establish that such sales qualified for such exemption from the registration requirements.
-In particular, BioSante confirmed that with respect to the exemption claimed under Section 4(2) of the Securities Act (i) all offers of sales and sales were made by personal contact from officers and directors of BioSante or other persons closely associated with BioSante, (ii) each investor made representations that he or she was sophisticated in relation to his or her investment (and BioSante has no reason to believe that such representations were incorrect), (iii) each purchaser gave assurance of investment intent and the certificates for the shares bear a legend accordingly, and (iv) offers and sales within any offering were made to a limited number of persons.
+During the three months ended September 30, 2007, we did not issue any shares of our common stock or other equity securities of ours that were not registered under the Securities Act of 1933, as amended, other than in July 2007, we issued warrants to purchase 180,000 shares of common stock to a certain investor relations firm in return for various investor relations services.
+The warrants are exercisable at an exercise price equal to \$8.00 per share with 50% of the warrants becoming exercisable on July 19, 2009.
+The warrants are exercisable through and including July 18, 2010.
+The sale of the warrants to the investor relations firm was made in reliance on either Section 4(2) of the Securities Act of 1933, as amended, as a transaction by an issuer not involving any public offering or Regulation D of the Securities Act.
+Certain inquiries of the investor relations firm were made by BioSante to establish that the offer and sale qualified for such exemption from the registration requirements.
+In particular, BioSante confirmed that with respect to the exemption claimed under Section 4(2) of the Securities Act (i) the offer and sale of the warrant was made by personal contact from officers and directors of BioSante or other persons closely associated with BioSante, (ii) the investor relations firm made representations that it was sophisticated in relation to its investment (and BioSante has no reason to believe that such representations were incorrect), (iii) the investor relations firm gave assurance of investment intent and the warrant, as well as the certificate representing the shares of our common stock issuable upon exercise of the warrant, will bear a legend accordingly, and (iv) offers and sales within any offering were made to a limited number of persons.